Metropolis (2001 film)

-Metropolis (メトロポリス, Metoroporisu) is a 2001 Japanese animated futuristic dieselpunk drama film based upon Osamu Tezuka's 1949 manga of the same name.
+Metropolis (メトロポリス, Metoroporisu) is a 2001 Japanese animated cyberpunk drama film loosely based upon Osamu Tezuka's 1949 manga of the same name.
 The film was directed by Rintaro, written by Katsuhiro Otomo, and produced by Madhouse, with conceptual support from Tezuka Productions.

 Plot

-Humans and robots coexist in the multi-layered city of Metropolis, although robots are discriminated against and segregated to the lowest levels of the city.
-Most humans in Metropolis are unemployed and impoverished, with many blaming robots for taking their jobs.
+In the wealthy plutocratic city of Metropolis, humans co-exist with robot laborers designed to build and maintain the city.
+However, its impoverished human citizens discriminate against robots, blaming them for their unemployment and being forced to live in the squalid lower levels of Metropolis.

-Duke Red, Metropolis’s unofficial ruler and wealthiest citizen, has recently completed construction of The Ziggurat, a massive skyscraper which he claims will allow mankind to extend its power across the planet.
-A wayward robot disrupts the Ziggurat's opening ceremony, prompting Duke Red's adopted son Rock, the leader of an anti-robot paramilitary organization known as the Marduks, to shoot it down.
-Meanwhile, private detective Shunsaku Ban and his young nephew/assistant Kenichi Shikishima have traveled from Japan to Metropolis to apprehend rogue scientist Dr. Laughton, wanted for organ trafficking and human rights violations.
-Unbeknownst to Shunsaku, Duke Red has hired Dr. Laughton to secretly build a highly advanced android, modeled and named after his deceased daughter Tima, with the intention of using her as the central control unit for a powerful superweapon hidden at the top of the Ziggurat.
-Duke Red's plans are disrupted however when Rock learns of Tima's existence, and fearing for his father's safety, shoots Laughton and sets his laboratory ablaze.
+Duke Red, Metropolis's wealthiest citizen, celebrates the completion of a massive military/scientific complex, the "Ziggurat".
+His adopted son, Rock, leads a vigilante paramilitary organization known as the Marduks, tasked with destroying malfunctioning and rogue robots - including those that escaped from their designated zones in the lower city.
+Meanwhile, Japanese private detective Shunsaku Ban and his young nephew, Kenichi Shikishima, have traveled to Metropolis to apprehend rogue scientist Dr. Laughton, wanted for organ trafficking and human rights violations.
+Unbeknownst to Shunsaku, Red hired Laughton to secretly build a highly advanced android, modeled and named after his deceased daughter Tima.
+He intends to have her become the central control unit for a powerful nuclear superweapon hidden at the top of the Ziggurat, which he will use to conquer the world.
+Rock learns of Tima's existence, and fearing for his father's safety, shoots Laughton and sets his laboratory ablaze.

-Discovering the burning laboratory, Shunsaku locates the dying Laughton, who directs Shunsaku to a notebook containing his research.
+Discovering the burning lab, Shunsaku locates the dying Laughton, who directs Shunsaku to a notebook containing his research.
 Meanwhile, Kenichi stumbles upon the newly activated Tima.
 The two fall into the sewers and are separated from Shunsaku.
-While Shunsaku searches for his nephew, Kenichi and Tima search for a way back up to the street level.
-They grow close as Kenichi teaches Tima how to speak, both unaware that she is a robot.
-Learning that Tima survived the lab's destruction, Rock and his subordinates hunt them relentlessly.
-The pair encounter a group of unemployed human laborers who stage an armed revolution against Metropolis's leaders and robot workers.
+As they search for a way back to the surface, the pair grow close as Kenichi protects Tima and her humanity evolves, both unaware that she is a robot.
+Learning that Tima is alive, Rock and his subordinates hunt the pair relentlessly.

-Unhappy with the Duke's popularity and influence, the president and the mayor of Metropolis try to use the revolution to overthrow Red and regain control of Metropolis.
-However, the president's top military commander, General Kusai Skunk is revealed to be one of Red's subordinates and assassinates them both.
-Red then imposes martial law and violently suppresses the revolution.
-In the aftermath, Kenichi reunites with Shunsaku, but Rock, who exposes Tima as a robot, wounds him.
-Red disowns Rock and removes him from command of the Marduks for attempting to kill Tima before taking her and Kenichi away to the Ziggurat.
+Kenichi and Tima encounter a resistance movement of disgruntled humans, who stage an armed revolution against Metropolis's leaders and robot workers.
+Unhappy with the Duke's popularity and influence, the nation's president and Metropolis's mayor conspire with the revolutionaries to seize power.
+However, the president's top military commander, General Kusai Skunk, reveals his loyalty to Red and has them assassinated.
+Red imposes martial law and suppresses the revolution.
+The kids reunite with Shunsaku, but Rock finds them and attempts to kill Tima.
+Red intervenes, disowning Rock and discharging him from the Marduks before taking Tima and Kenichi away.